realA10001986/Time-Circuits-Display/README.md

 While the sound files are part of this software, they need to be installed separately.

-- Copy all the files in the "data" folder to the root folder of a FAT32 formatted SD card (it is recommended to format this card before usage, but if it contains other files, these will be ignored)
+- Download "sound-pack.zip" and extract it to the root directory of of a FAT32 formatted SD card (it is recommended to format this card before usage, but if it contains other files, these will be ignored)
 - power down the clock,
 - insert this SD card into the device's slot and
 - power up the clock.

-If (and only if) the **exact and complete contents of the data folder** is found on the SD card during boot, the keypad will have an "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.
+If (and only if) the **exact and complete contents of sound-pack.zip** is found on the SD card during boot, the keypad will have an "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.

 If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" (without the quotation marks) into the empty text field, and clicking on "Save".
 The device will then copy all the default audio files from the SD to its internal flash file system.
 The SD can - and should - be removed afterwards.
 The keypad menu method is described [here](#how-to-install-the-default-audio-files).